adanieljohnson/SWP_student_writing_guide/docs/510-Source-Formats.md

 ## What Do WE Recommend?

-In our introductory courses we use the standard, plain-vanilla __APA name-year citation format__.
+In our introductory courses we use the standard __APA name-year citation format__.
 It is well documented and most reference managers (including Zotero) support it.
-Citations can be downloaded in APA-compatible format directly from PubMed, Web of Science, and most other databases.
-If a database does not offer APA style as an export option, they usually offer the Harvard citation format, which is almost the same.
-Alternatively citations can be downloaded in RIS format, imported into Zotero, and converted to APA format.
+Citations can be downloaded directly from PubMed, Web of Science, and most other databases in APA-compatible format.
+Citations also can be downloaded in RIS format, imported into Zotero, and converted to APA format.

 __We do NOT follow the full APA Style Guide, only the citations formats.__ For example, APA style allows direct quotes in text; we do not allow our students to quote sources.
-In the past, we found students often cited quotes incorrectly.
-Even if they cited the sources correctly, students quoted so much from sources that almost none of what they wrote was their own words.
-When we eliminated quotes entirely, our students started to learn to paraphrase and use sources sooner, and could do it more accurately.
+In the past, we found students often imcorrectly cited their quotes.
+Even when they cited the sources correctly, students quoted so much from sources that almost none of what they wrote was in their own words.
+So we eliminated quotes entirely, and as a result our students started to learn to paraphrase and use sources sooner, and could do so more accurately.

 ### Formats For In-Text Citations

-APA allows both parenthetical or narrative versions of the name-year in-text format.
+APA allows both parenthetical and narrative in-text versions of the name-year format.
 Parenthetical citations are more common.
 For example, this is a parenthetical citation for a source with one author:

 > Learning theories (Brown, 2014) point to practical ways to improve rats' ability to solve the maze puzzle without requiring more training time.